 Derived from the bulb or clove of the plant, garlic is used as a spice and to treat hyperlipidemia, hypertension, atherosclerosis, cancer, and infections.
 Because processing can have a substantial effect on the chemical content of garlic (the volatile oil components are sensitive to heat and certain enzymes are acid-labile), the best measure of the total activity of garlic is its ability to produce allicin, which in turn, results in the formation of other active constituents (1).
 Several oral garlic formulations are available, and clinical studies have addressed a variety of the proposed claims.

-More data are needed to determine if garlic is effective against common cold (33).
+More data are needed to determine if garlic is effective against common cold (33) and vaginal candidiasis (47).

 Whether garlic is effective in reducing the risk of mortality and cardiovascular morbidity in patients diagnosed with hypertension is also inconclusive (45).